What’s going on with all the “algae”?

 The HOTL committee, the LLPOA board, and concerned neighbors from the Aquatic District are exploring several options for fighting this problem going forward.
 This includes hydro-raking (explained below) and other mechanical procedures, using herbicides, planting native plants along the shoreline, and even stocking the lake with sterile carp.
 Other than hydro-raking, no other plans have been firmed up yet.
 And the earliest we’ll be able to take any of these actions is next spring.
 Obviously, more to come, and all ideas are welcome!

 What is hydro-raking?
 Our lake-restoration contract with Solitude Lake Management is still in effect, and we’re hoping to use the last of the funds to have them do hydro-raking of the lake as soon as possible.
 This process uses a machine to churn up and collect the vegetative debris, organic sediment, and invasive rooted plants from the bottom of the lake.
-This process helps improve the lake’s depth.
+This process also helps improve the lake’s depth.

 The perfect storm.